jbheard/SimpleLang-interpreter/README.md

 Anything that is not one of the above 8 operations is ignored, and can be used to comment.

 # Brainfuck++ Interpreter
 Brainfuck++ is an addition to the brainfuck language outlined by Jacob I. Torrey (https://esolangs.org/wiki/Brainfuck%2B%2B).
 The language caught my eye while I was browsing Esolang.
-I personally think that brainfuck is great and challenging as is, but I was still disappointed to see that nobody had written a proper implementation of brainfuck ++.
+I personally think that brainfuck is great as is, but I was still disappointed to see that nobody had written a proper implementation of brainfuck ++, even now, years later.
-At least to my current knowledge, there are only a few interpreters out there for brainfuck++, and none of them actually obey the specifications outlined by the creator, all of which simply add many extra commands that the developer thought would be neat.
-Even the creator of the specification does not seem to have completed anything more than a simple brainfuck interpreter (http://www.jitunleashed.com/bf/index.html).

 The added operations in the brainfuck++ language are: